fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/Set-AzureRmBackupProtectionPolicy.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmBackupProtectionPolicy** cmdlet modifies an existing protection policy in azure_2 Backup.
+The **Set-AzureRmBackupProtectionPolicy** cmdlet modifies an existing protection policy in Azure Backup.
 You can modify the following protection policy components:

 - Name